 4. If you are a smoker with Crohn's disease, do you realize the detrimental effects of smoking on your disease?
 Smoking cessation is important and current treatments to stop smoking work better than ever.

-5. If you have longstanding ulcerative colitis or Crohn's disease of the colon, you are at increased risk for developing colon cancer.
+5. If you have longstanding ulcerative colitis or Crohn's disease of the colon, you are at increased risk of developing colon cancer.
 Periodic colonoscopies can detect precancerous changes or early cancer and reduce your risk of dying from colon cancer.

 6. Have your blood count checked regularly.
-Anemia can sneak up on you, but can be treated easily.
+Anemia can sneak up on you but can be treated easily.

 7. Be careful with exposure to radiation.
 X-ray tests, such as CT scans, can be helpful at times, but radiation side-effects are cumulative, and exposure should be limited as much as possible.